eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

     or from another *server* that is redirecting the discovery data from **its** *clients*.
   * Known *servers* will receive all the information from the **direct** *clients* known by the *server* and the participant information of other *servers* (to announce a new server).
-  * Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReaders to which they match.
+  * |Pro| Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReaders to which they match.
     This means that the *server* runs a "matching" algorithm to sort out which information is required by which *client*.
+    This optimized behavior is exclusive to Fast DDS Pro: the open-source version does not implement the "matching" algorithm, so *clients* receive all the discovery information known by the *server*.

 - A |BACKUP| *server* is a *server* that persists its discovery database into a file.